Breastfeeding

 In my case, I also developed a nipple blister, and take it from me… the pain was unbearable.

-• Hydrogel pads: serve as a soothing and protective barrier between your nipple and your clothing, while promoting healing.
+- Hydrogel pads are a soothing and protective barrier between your nipple and clothing while promoting healing.

-• Nipple shields: are flexible silicone nipples that are worn over the mom’s nipple during a feeding (temporarily) to promote faster healing.
+- Nipple shields: Flexible silicone nipples worn over the mom’s nipple during a feeding (temporarily) to promote faster healing.
 They are also used in helping lactating moms with flat or inverted nipples.

 3. Low Milk Supply